About Online Discount Brokers and other Investment Custodians

 There will be more mail when you do it yourself.
 Most are fund prospecti, annual reports, and shareholder voting information.
 These are important things you want to read and keep, and that brokers are great at neglecting to send you.
 But some mail will be junk, and so you'll probably end up getting more junk mail when you go directly through the mutual fund families.
 On the other hand, you can tell them to stop, and they probably will.

-Some brokers will allow access to various portfolio management software, to help analyze your portfolio.
-This may be worth an extra $10 a pop in ticket charges to you.
-On the other hand, these days you can use similar free online portfolio tracking services from Bing, Bloomberg, and Yahoo.
+Some brokers may allow access to various portfolio management software, to help analyze your portfolio.
+This may be worth an extra few bucks a pop in ticket charges to you.
+On the other hand, these days you can use similar free online portfolio tracking services from Bing, Bloomberg, Yahoo, etc.

 With all open-ended mutual funds, all trades are only done at the end of the trading day.
 So in most cases it doesn't matter whether you call the mutual fund company or the broker (or trade online) when it comes to the share price you'll get when you buy or redeem shares.
 So "speedy execution" is irrelevant either way with mutual funds.
 Speedy execution only matters with individual securities, like stocks, bonds, and ETFs.

 A broker will make mistakes and so you'll have someone to complain to.
 When you do it yourself, you'll make your own mistakes, and thus have nobody to blame but yourself.
 The actual fund families rarely make mistakes compared to brokers and individual investors.

 If we had to choose, we'd favor a broker that provides good quarterly and annual consolidated statements, or free access to portfolio management software.

 Getting good statements is still a rare thing, because it takes real work to make them understandable, with meaningful information.
 Since there's the ubiquitous "race to the bottom" in this space, there's not much money to invest into this.
 So if you find a broker that delivers both good quarterly and annual consolidated statements, then reward them by telling the world of this major miracle.